jet/equinox/README.md

 thus, Equinox focuses on the core of event sourcing, items 1 and 2, so it can be as non-intrusive to your application's domain.

 Of course, the other concerns can't be ignored; thus, they are supported via other libraries that focus on them:
-- [FSCodec](https://github.com/jet/FsCodec) supports encoding and decoding (attribute 3)
+- [FSCodec](https://github.com/jet/FsCodec) supports encoding and decoding (concern 3)
-- [Propulsion](https://github.com/jet/propulsion) supports projections and reactions (attribute 5)
+- [Propulsion](https://github.com/jet/propulsion) supports projections and reactions (concern 5)
 - Integration with frameworks is an external concern of this library.
 Integration with other frameworks (Equinox wiring into ASP.Net Core) is something that you should address as you build your application.

-We believe the fact Equinox is a library is incredibly powerful:
+We believe the fact Equinox is a library is critical:
     - It gives you the ability to pick your preferred way of supporting your event sourcing system.
     - There's less coupling to worry about as your application evolves over time.